EBIBioSamples/read_docs/docs/submit/programmatically/overview.rst

 Authentication
 **************

-Authentication is managed via a JWT token in the HTTP request header.
-In examples requiring authorization, use `$TOKEN` as a placeholder.
+Authentication is managed via a `JWT <https://www.jwt.io/>`_ token in the HTTP request header.
+For more details see the `authentication guide <authentication.html>`_ In examples requiring authorization, use `$TOKEN` as a placeholder.

 Supported HTTP verbs
 ********************

-BioSamples API follows HTTP method conventions:
+BioSamples API follows HTTP method conventions with `HTTP verbs <https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods>`_ for each action.
+See below for the list of verbs available in the BioSamples API.

 .. list-table:: BioSamples’s API supported verbs
    :header-rows: 1